First-Year Curriculum

 These skills are taught and learned through coursework and experiences that are timely and timeless—melding cutting-edge ideas and concepts with proven frameworks and skills.
 Students engage with faculty and each other individually and collaboratively in an environment that encourages immersion and reflection, and where there is a close integration between curricular, co-curricular, and career-oriented activities.
 Importantly, all of this is mapped onto a first-year calendar structured to provide ample time and flexibility for career-related activities such as industry information sessions, leadership training, and internship recruiting in the winter and spring.

-In the seven-week summer and fall terms, core classes meet in the mornings Monday through Thursday, with some occasional afternoon small-group Management Communication class meetings.
+In the seven-week summer and fall terms, core classes typically meet in the mornings Monday through Thursday, with some occasional afternoon small-group Management Communication class meetings.
+Midterm and final exams are often scheduled on Fridays.

 Additionally, by taking significant qualifying coursework, you can receive formal recognition for your course of study through the STEM-eligible Management Science and Quantitative Methods option.
 This designation often appeals to students planning post-Tuck careers with a quantitative or technical focus.
 You may begin taking qualifying courses as early as the winter term of your first year.